Odwalla-J/ODCON/README.md

 If you plan to use a wide angle adapter lens, the threaded insert file can be printed and seated against the notch within the barrel and then glued in place.

 # Changelog

+V1.2

+- Updated Slide STL to resolve holes appearing when sliced.
+- Included varaint to account for more common size of threaded inserts.

 V1.1